 The space was to be functional as well as intuitive for the user.
 With different colours assigned to different areas of activity, the customer instinctively follows a path finding their way around the facility.
 The collaborating companies also set out to create a visually compelling interior for it to stand on its own, separate from the existing brand imagery, and to represent Posti’s renewed identity.

-The concept of Box as well as the interior design was executed swiftly: Finland’s first Posti Box was opened in the centre of Helsinki in the beginning of November.
+The concept of Box by Posti as well as the interior design was executed swiftly: Finland’s first Box by Posti was opened in the centre of Helsinki in the beginning of November.

 There is an area called Spotlight in the front section.
 It can be used by online companies do present their products to the consumers.
 Near the entrance is also an area with staff always ready to help.
 There are couches so the customer can take a seat and enjoy a cup of coffee.
 The parcel lockers are in the background.